risc0/risc0/docs/metal-optimization-progress.md

 This branch adds `.github/workflows/metal_p0_validation.yml` on the existing `apple_m2_pro` runner labels.
-It has a constrained `pull_request` trigger for Metal-relevant paths plus a manual `workflow_dispatch` trigger, runs the focused correctness packet and the voting-machine product-style proof workload, and has optional longer benchmark gates for manual runs.
+It has a constrained `pull_request` trigger for Metal-relevant paths plus a manual `workflow_dispatch` trigger, runs the focused correctness packet, runs `risc0-build-kernel` unit tests for the Metal cache and per-file flag-selection helpers, runs the voting-machine product-style proof workload, and has optional longer benchmark gates for manual runs.
+The path filter includes `risc0/build_kernel/**` because stale or incorrectly selected Metal `.metallib` artifacts can invalidate this investigation.
+The optional manual benchmark packet also includes the exact `13,14,20` candidate segment, Keccak long-input, and voting-machine workloads.
 P0 is still not complete until this or an equivalent packet actually passes on another Apple Silicon machine/toolchain.